theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/read-sap-attachment-files.md

 weight: 180
 ---

-The following article shows how to extract attachment files of all formats from an SAP systems, e.g., .pdf files of purchase orders.<br>
+The following article shows how to extract attachment files of all formats from an SAP system, e.g., .pdf files of purchase orders.<br>

 ### About this Workflow